IntentArchitect/Docs/articles/tutorials/building-an-application/building-an-application.md

 ![View of MIGRATION_README.txt](images/migration-readme.png)

 This file is an easy-to-use reference of commonly needed migration commands, pre-configured for this C# solution.
-Your first step will be to create a new migration.
+Your first step will be to create a new migration:

 * Find the `Create a new migration` section.
-* Run the migration command, changing `{ChangeName}` to `Initial`(`{Initial}` also works).
+* Run the migration command, changing `{ChangeName}` to `Initial` (as EF Core's tooling ignores curly braces, `{Initial}` will also work).
   * If you are using Visual Studio, open the `Package Manager Console`.
-(View > Other Windows > Package Manager Console)
+(View > Other Windows > Package Manager Console).
-  * Paste the Command into the console - `Add-Migration -Name {ChangeName} -StartupProject "SimplifiedEShopTutorial.Api" -Project "SimplifiedEShopTutorial.Infrastructure"`.
+  * Paste the Command into the console: `Add-Migration -Name {ChangeName} -StartupProject "SimplifiedEShopTutorial.Api" -Project "SimplifiedEShopTutorial.Infrastructure"`.
   * Change `{ChangeName}` to `Initial`.
   * Press `Enter`.

-At this point the `Entity Framework Core` tooling will produce a migration code file, which will look as follows.
+At this point the `Entity Framework Core` tooling will produce the following migration code file:

 ![EF Migration Added](images/migration-added.png)

-Now you can use another command to create / update your database schema for you.
+Now you can use another command to apply the migrations which will create/update the application's database schema for you:

 * Find the `Update schema to the latest version` section.
-* Run the migration command.
+* Run the migration command:
   * Again, from the `Package Manager Console`.
 (View > Other Windows > Package Manager Console)
-  * Paste the Command onto the console - `Update-Database -StartupProject "SimplifiedEShopTutorial.Api" -Project "SimplifiedEShopTutorial.Infrastructure"`.
+  * Paste the Command onto the console: `Update-Database -StartupProject "SimplifiedEShopTutorial.Api" -Project "SimplifiedEShopTutorial.Infrastructure"`.
   * Press `Enter`.

-At this point the `Entity Framework Core` tooling will connect to your database server, create the database and update the schema accordingly.
-Switching to SQL Server you should see the following:
+At this point the `Entity Framework Core` tooling will connect to your SQL Server, create the database and update the schema accordingly.
+Using a tool like [SQL Server Management Studio](https://learn.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms) to inspect the database you will see the following:

 ![Database produced](images/database-created.png)

 > [!NOTE]
-> If you are unable to successfully run the `Update-Database` command, check your connection string is correct and that the account being used has the required permissions.
-You may need specific permissions on the SQL Server to create a database and alter schemas.
-You can alternatively use the `Generate a script which detects the current database schema version and updates it to the latest` command, which will generate a SQL Script, which can be manually applied to the SQL Server using an account with the required permissions.
+> If you are unable to successfully run the `Update-Database` command, check that your connection string is correct and that the account being used has the required permissions.
+You may need specific permissions on the SQL Server instance to create a database and alter schemas.
+You can alternatively use the `Generate a script which detects the current database schema version and updates it to the latest` command which will generate a SQL script.
+The generated script can then be manually applied to the SQL Server instance using an account with the required permissions.

-And that's it, now you have created a SQL Server database, based on your modeled design and configured your application to use it.
+You have now created a SQL Server database which is based on your modeled design and configured your application to use it.

 > [!TIP]
-> For more information on `Entity Framework Core' migrations, check out [the official documentation](https://learn.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli).
+> For more information on `Entity Framework Core` migrations, check out [the official documentation](https://learn.microsoft.com/ef/core/managing-schemas/migrations/?tabs=vs).

 ## Modeling the services